DashmanGC/SRW-GC-Battle-Script-Editor/README.md

 2) You can export quotes from different SRW games and import them to your character, if those quotes are the same.

+*UPDATE for v1.3b*

+There's now an "import simplified" function that does the same as the normal import, but ignores punctuation and small hiragana characters for the original quote.

+This means that if your text file has:

+「この！」

+Bastard!

+And the bin file has entries for 「この！」, 「この…」 and 「このっ！」, they all will get the translation "Bastard!".

+This function exists to facilitate importation of quotes from other SRW games, since the differences are usually in punctuation.
+Use along with the other import function for better results.

 OTHER STUFF
 ------------